 Getting Around ArmeniaTraveler Essentials

 Armenia has a reliable and affordable public transportation system.
-In addition to rental cars, taxis, buses, trolleybuses, vans (referred to as marshrutkas), and train, Yerevan also has an underground metro syst
+In addition to rental cars, taxis, buses, trolleybuses, vans (referred to as marshrutkas), and train, Yerevan also has an underground metro system with 10 stations.

 Taxi service in Armenia isn’t very expensive, and sometimes it is actually a better choice when you are in a hurry.
 The price per 1 km is 100 AMD, but there is a minimal payment of 600 AMD (from 1 to 4 km).
 The average price for a taxi ride within Yerevan’s center is 600-700 AMD.
 You can find taxis everywhere.
 Always choose the ones with meters.